selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 Poverty is big in the city, but the laziness is even bigger.
 Power makes no noise, it is there and works.
 Prayer refreshes the hopes of the heart.
-Prejudice is a child of ignorance.
+Prejudice is a child of ignorance.=
 Prejudices are obstacles on the race track of life.
 Problems should be seen as an opportunities to grow and to overcome yourself.
-Quiet, I can't hear myself lie.
+Quiet, I can't hear myself lie.=
-Rationality speaks quiet, that is why it is often not heard.
-Really irreplaceable in history were only Adam and Eve.
+Rationality speaks quiet, that is why it is often not heard.= Really irreplaceable in history were only Adam and Eve.
-Really wise is who has more dreams in his soul,\nas the reality can destroy.
-Respect is really just the fake word for the fear of reason.
+Really wise is who has more dreams in his soul,\nas the reality can destroy.= Respect is really just the fake word for the fear of reason.
-Responsibility comes from the fact, that man said No too late.
-Satisfied people do not want any changes.
+Responsibility comes from the fact, that man said No too late.= Satisfied people do not want any changes.=
 Save me from the illusion of having to say something on every occasion and on every topic.
 Say, how do you manage the time given to you only once?
 Saying goodbye always means a little death.
 Schlager are lyrics that have to be sung because they are too stupid to be spoken.
-Selflessness is more mature egoism.
+Selflessness is more mature egoism.=
 Show me how you build, and I will tell you who you are.
 Silence is one of the greatest conversation skills.
 Silence is reasoning with other means.